ilhan007/ui5con-app/docs/Step6_Detail_Header.md

 # Detail Page Header

-It is not time to add a Header component for our Detail Page.
+It is now time to add a Header component for our Detail Page.
 The Header component should look like the following:

 ![Details Header](./images/details-header.png?raw=true "Details Header")